 A murphy bed, on the other hand, will have to be fixed on its frame and wall.
 It’s not therefore ideal for someone who relocates often; you will have to meet several repair costs of the wall.

-If you are on a tight budget and requires budget-friendly option then a pullout couch should be your couch.
-For instance, you can find a pull-out couch at around $450.
+If you are on a tight budget and require a budget-friendly option then a pullout couch should be your couch.
+For instance, you can find a pull-out couch for around $450.
 A sofa bed’s mattress isn’t as thick as that of a murphy bed.
 Besides, its frame isn’t as sturdy as that of a Murphy bed.
-For that reason, a low budget option falls on a sleeper sofa.
+For that reason, a low-budget option falls on a sleeper sofa.